6 Signs Spring Has Sprung, According to Your Cat

 Sure, there are plenty of other ways to foreshadow spring’s imminent arrival.
 Everything from budding flowers to warming weather and chirping songbirds help symbolize the rejuvenation of the natural world that occurs this time of year.
 And your handy calendar typically serves as a solid indicator as well.
 But observing your ever-entertaining feline proves much more fun.

 Reduce your reliance on scientific weather tools and divert your attention to your cat’s predictive powers.
 The modern-day climate, after all, can prove deceptive and unpredictable.
-Here are five telltale signs that spring has sprung, as inadvertently offered by your household feline:
+Here are six telltale signs that spring has sprung, as inadvertently offered by your household feline:

 1. Your Cat Predicts Rain

 Springtime is often synonymous with rainfall, as April and May tend to be the wettest months of the year in many regions of the United States.
 Yet even without the benefit of a calendar, your cat foretells the coming rainy season.
-Several feline behaviors are said to serve as signs of a rainstorm, including sneezing and cleaning behind the ears.
+Several cat behaviors are said to serve as signs of a rainstorm, including sneezing and cleaning behind the ears.
 Consequently, the frequency of these behaviors often increases during the springtime periods known for April showers and May flowers.

 2. Your Cat Lounges in the Sun

-3. Your Cat Sheds His Winter Coat
+3. Your Cat Sheds Their Winter Coat

 The shedding of fur represents a normal, natural occurrence for felines, enabling them to eliminate dead fur and replenish their coats.
-Cats – particularly those of the outdoor variety – tend to shed more extensively during the onset of spring, when days lengthen and temperatures warm.
+Cats, particularly those of the outdoor variety, tend to shed more extensively during the onset of spring, when days lengthen and temperatures warm.
 It’s a cat’s way of losing that winter coat that provided thermal protection during the cold-weather months, and a telltale sign that spring has blossomed.

 4. Your Cat Takes Up Birdwatching

 A natural hunter, your indoor feline likely has a propensity to observe birds and other wildlife through a first-floor window or from the vantage point of a second-story windowsill.
 However, with the looming onslaught of winter, many bird species either migrate south or reduce their activity levels, forcing your cat to put this instinctive hobby on hold.
-Thankfully for your feline though, the rebirth associated with spring’s arrival includes a renewal of his interest in devoting hours to staring down songbirds.
+Thankfully for your feline though, the rebirth associated with spring’s arrival includes a renewal of their interest in devoting hours to staring down songbirds.

-5. Your Kitten Becomes a Cat
+6. Your Kitten Becomes a Cat

 Following a dormant winter, many living things greet spring’s arrival by enjoying a period of significant growth, and your kitten is no exception.
 Like a sapling sprouting new branches or an adolescent child outgrowing clothing, your once-tiny kitten experiences a growth spurt of sorts during springtime.
 By the time spring fever wears off, your kitten might’ve developed into a cat right before your eyes.
 It’s yet another sign that spring has arrived and beautiful weather is here to stay.